leon4rd/test/README.md

-## How come the stadium got hot after the game?
-Because all of the fans left.
+## Why did Sweden start painting barcodes on the sides of their battleships?
+So they could Scandinavian.